skyout/sass-styleguide/README.md

 ### Chaining

 When possible, if multiple methods have the same styles or very similar styles then chain them together using commas.
-If two selectors have very similar styles with one or two differences, then chain them together with the first selector's styles, then after set the minor changes to the second selector.
+If two selectors have very similar styles with one or two differences, chain them together with the first selector's styles, then after set the minor changes to the second selector.

 ```sass
 // bad